$860,104Average Value$519Average Price per Sq Ft6Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Lakeside, CA sell after 28 days on the market compared to the national average of 49 days.
-The median sale price for homes in Lakeside, CA over the last 12 months is $817,500, up 5% from the median home sale price over the previous 12 months.
+On average, homes in Lakeside, CA sell after 20 days on the market compared to the national average of 70 days.
+The median sale price for homes in Lakeside, CA over the last 12 months is $440,000, consistent with the median home sale price over the previous 12 months.

-Beautiful 4-Bedroom Home in Premier Gated Community - Move-In Ready!
+Beautiful 4-Bedroom Home in Premier Gated Community -Fully owned solar system - no lease, Move-In Ready!
 Don't miss this rare opportunity to own a beautifully maintained 4-bedroom, 2-bath home with a thoughtfully designed split floor plan.
 Freshly repainted and featuring a spacious layout, this home offers both comfort and functionality.
-Recent upgrades include: -A newer roof (installed approx. 3 years ago)
+Recent upgrades include: -A newer roof (installed

 Wintercrest Village has it all!
 Enjoy being at the center of fun and convenience at Wintercrest Village.
 Our apartment community is close to great shopping, restaurants, and local entertainment.
 At home, take advantage of our two heated pools and spas, our fitness center, computerized laundries and our children’s play areas.
 Our spacious apartment homes are just what you’ve been looking for.
 We